dibyendumajumdar/programming/pureandimpure.md

 An effective design is one that allows a system to evolve over time.
 Components need to be replaced, enhanced, or discarded.
 If the design allows this to happen relatively painlessly over time then it is a useful design.

-Conversely if a system is throw-away and will not change over time, then less investment in design is obviously appropriate.
+Conversely if a system is throw-away and will not change over time, then less investment in design is appropriate.

 ## Modularity and Loose Coupling
 The main approach to creating a system that is change friendly is compose it out of loosely coupled components.
 This is not a new concept.
-Breaking a system into components (modules) was recommended by [David Parnas back in 1972](https://www.cs.umd.edu/class/spring2003/cmsc838p/Design/criteria.pdf).
+The criteria to apply when deciding how to decompose a system into modules was analysed by [David Parnas back in 1972](https://www.cs.umd.edu/class/spring2003/cmsc838p/Design/criteria.pdf).

-There is a misunderstanding about what loose coupling means.
+There is sometimes a misunderstanding about what loose coupling means.
 For some purists, loose coupling means that components must be physically separate processes, communicating via messaging only.
 This was the approach taken by the J2EE architecture which has now fallen out of favour.

-Loose coupling can be achieved in a system where all the code executes inside one monolithic process by adopting a design where components have defined interfaces and there is a defined hierarchy of components.
+Loose coupling can be achieved in a monolithic system too, where all the code executes inside one monolithic process, by adopting a design where components have defined interfaces and there is a defined hierarchy of components.
 See [talks by John Lakos](https://www.youtube.com/watch?v=QjFpKJ8Xx78) on how to design software in this way.

 ## Pragmatic Design